Afcon U17: Tanzania fail to qualify for World Cup after Uganda defeat | Goal.com

 Ivan Asaba doubled Uganda's tally in the 28th minute and Yiga sealed the result with a header 14 minutes from time.

-The result sees Mirambo's side fail to qualify for the global event as they remain winless and laying bottom of Group A with 0-points from two matches.
+The result sees Mirambo's side fail to qualify for the global event as they remain winless and lay bottom of Group A with zero points from two matches.

-With the win, Uganda now occupies the second spot in group A, three points behind leaders Nigeria who overcame Angola 1-0 in the other game played on Wednesday.
+With the win, Uganda now occupies second spot in Group A, three points behind leaders Nigeria who overcame Angola 1-0 in the other game played on Wednesday.

-Golden Eaglets' win saw them qualify for the for World Cup, with a game to spare, for the record 12th time.
+Golden Eaglets' win saw them qualify for the World Cup with a game to spare for the record 12th time.